Wagener woman missing for two weeks; Aiken County Sheriff's Office continues search

 Sumter spoke with neighbors, who advised her the three children had gotten on and off the bus Monday, Aug.
 22, but they didn't see Anderson or Berry, the report said.

-Sumter told police she spoken with Wagener police several times during the day, the report said.
+Sumter told police she had spoken with Wagener police several times during the day, the report said.

 An officer with the Wagener Police Department told Sumter he had spoken with several people including Berry, the report said.